 Jillian began her career on set as a food stylist, crafting cinematic worlds through texture, color, and detail on productions for Food Network, HBO, AMC, Disney, and more.
 Years in the kitchen taught her the art of mise en place; filmmaking sharpened her instinct for mise en scène, a tactile, design-driven sensibility that continues to shape the composition of her work.

-When she’s not writing something twisted or funny, she’s likely styling your favorite food, on a long walk daydreaming, or watching horror movies.
-Jillian is a founding leader of Filmshop Los Angeles.
+When she’s not writing something twisted or funny, she’s likely styling your favorite food, taking walks lost in a daydream, or watching horror movies.
+Jillian is a conservatory graduate of The American Musical and Dramatic Academy in Los Angeles and an honors graduate of The New School in New York City, where she earned a Bachelor of Science in psychology with a minor in media.
+She is a founding leader of Filmshop Los Angeles.